chrissuu/bleu/_posts/2025-10-17-bootstrapping-llm.md

 Without this step, the weights of the LLM would be randomly initialized, and convergence to behaviors that you want (such as good reasoning) may be computationally infeasible.

-This has implications for two interesting points to consider:
+There are two interesting points to consider:

-1. If your goal is for the model to exhibit some behavior, then pre-training + post-training can be seen a form of transfer learning, where weights of the initial task (next token prediction) is "transferred" to the context of some "behavior" (reasoning, instruction following, RAG, etc).
+1. If your goal is for the model to exhibit some behavior, then pre-training + post-training can be seen as a form of transfer learning, where weights of the initial task (next token prediction) is "transferred" to the context of some "behavior" (reasoning, instruction following, RAG, etc).
 In other words, pre-training is a way to bootstrap the model's weights towards the direction of weights which are closer to your desired behavior's weights.